Prof-M-s-Classroom/programming-assignment-2-ethanTr10/README.md

 ## **10. Justification of Additional Features (If Any)**
 (If you added extra features, describe them and explain why.)

 - I added a feature where it provides players the option to play the game again once they reach a leaf node.
-If a leaf node is reached, then I make use of cin which assigns tempInput a value of 1 or 2.
+If a leaf node is reached, then I make use of getline(cin, tempInput) which assigns tempInput a value of 1 or 2.
 If the player inputs 1, they want to play again so I assign temp to be root again and tempInput to be 0.
 If player inputs 2, they do not want to play again so it break out of the while loop, indicating the complete end of game.
 I got inspired to do this since I did not want to have to press the play button everytime I wanted to test different paths.

 ---